You Don't Treat Me No Good

 "You Don't Treat Me No Good" is a song by American soul group Sonia Dada.
-Released in 1992 as the group's debut single outside the United States, the song became an unexpected hit in Australasia, reaching number two in New Zealand and topping Australia's ARIA Singles Chart for four weeks, ending 1993 as the nation's third-best-selling hit.
+Released in 1992 as the group's debut single outside the United States, the song became an unexpected hit in Australasia, reaching number two in New Zealand and topping Australia's ARIA Singles Chart for four weeks, ending 1993 as the country's third-best-selling hit.
 Eighteen years later, country music singer Jerrod Niemann released a cover version under the title "Lover, Lover", and his version reached number one on the US Hot Country Songs chart.